 fuboTV bills itself as the skinny bundle of choice for sports fans, and its claim holds up reasonably well if your sport of choice is hockey. fuboTV is a solid choice for anyone looking to watch the NHL playoffs without cable, because it offers NBC, NBCSN, CNBC, USA Network, and Golf Channel.
-That will get you NHL playoff game live streams for every matchup except those that air on NHL Network.
-You can try out fuboTV for free for a week by using the link below.
+That will get you livestreams for every NHL playoffs matchup except those that air on NHL Network.

 Watch the NHL Playoffs With Sling TV

-Sling TV has a kind of unique setup among skinny bundles.
-Instead of offering tiers of service, Sling TV gives subscribers a choice of two base packages and then invites them to creative: Sling TV's small add-on bundles, called “Extras,” allow customers to build out their perfect customized skinny bundle a few bucks at a time.
-So what does this mean in terms of watching NHL playoff games without cable?
-It means that it's easy to get set up with a bundle featuring NBCSN and NHL Network.
-The downside, though, is that Sling TV no longer offers an NBC live stream — you'll need to pair your subscription with an over-the-air antenna to get all of the channels we need for our purposes here.
+Sling TV has a unique setup among skinny bundles.
+Instead of offering tiers of service, Sling TV gives you a choice of two base packages and then invites you to get creative: Its small add-on bundles, called Extras, allow you to build your perfect customized skinny bundle a few bucks at a time.
+What does that mean for watching NHL playoffs games without cable?
+It means it’s easy to get a bundle featuring NBCSN and NHL Network.
+Sling TV now carries NBC in a few markets, too, which means hockey fans in those metropolitan areas can catch the playoffs games on broadcast TV.

-Free over-the-air TV is one of the best tools in a cord cutter's arsenal.
-It's the best way to get the major networks, and it's the only legal way to get them for free.
-NBC is a major network, of course, and that means that free over-the-air TV makes a great way to watch the NHL playoffs without cable.
-NBC is the only broadcast (over-the-air) channel that is airing playoff games this year, so you'll have to head to the bar or live without the games on NBCSN and the rest (or grab a skinny bundle free trial to supplement your OTA solution), but you can't beat the price: OTA is your path to watching NHL playoff games live for free.
+Free over-the-air (OTA) TV is one of the best tools in a cord-cutter’s arsenal.
+It’s the best way to get the major networks — and the only legal way to get them for free.
+NBC is a major network, of course, which means free over-the-air TV is a great way to watch the NHL playoffs without cable.
+NBC is the only broadcast (over-the-air) channel airing NHL playoffs games this year, so you’ll have to head to a sports bar or live without the games airing on NBCSN and the rest (or sign up for a free trial of a skinny bundle to supplement your OTA solution).
+You can’t beat the price, though: OTA is your path to watching NHL playoffs games live for free.